rodrigosf672/measure-loading-times/README.md

 - Ensure network conditions are stable for accurate results.
 - Running many concurrent users may consume significant system resources.
 - The script defaults to testing `https://google.com`, but this can be modified as needed.
+- Results can be analyzed to track performance trends over time.
+- Data collected can be visualized using a Shiny Dashboard.